-- 1/2 C dried fruit of choice (raisins, currents, or craisins are common)
+- 1/2 - 1 Cup dried fruit of choice (raisins, currents, or craisins are common)

 - 1/2 tsp salt

-- 4 C Heritage Bread Blend or Heritage White Flour
+- 4 Cups Heritage Bread Blend or Heritage White Flour

 - 1 1/2 tbsp milk

-- Combine ½ dried fruit with 1 cup of boiling water.
+- Combine dried fruit with 1 cup of boiling water.
 Cover and let sit for 15 minutes.
-Drain the water pat dry with a paper towel.
+Drain the water well and pat dry with a paper towel.
 Set aside.

-- Combine ½ cup of very warm milk and 1 packet of yeast.
-Add a pinch of sugar to encourage yeast to activate.
+- Combine milk and yeast.
+Add the pinch of sugar to encourage yeast to activate.
 Stir well and let sit for 10 minutes.

-- Slowly mix in 4 cups of flour.
-Knead the dough for 7-10 minutes.
+- On a well-floured surface, knead the dough for 10 minutes.
 The dough should be slightly tacky but not stick to your fingers.
 If the dough seems too wet, add small amounts of flour until you have reached the desired consistency.

-- Grease a large bowl using a combination of half butter and half olive oil.
-Transfer the bread dough to the greased bowl to proof.
-Turn it in the bowl to cover the dough in your butter oil mixture.
-Cover the bowl and place in a warm place to rise (about 80 degrees).
+- Oil a large bowl.
+Transfer the bread dough to the bowl to proof.
+Turn the dough in the bowl to cover with oil.
+Cover the bowl with plastic wrap or a damp tea towel.
+Put in a warm place to rise.
 Let dough rise for 2 hours or until doubled in size.